 Despite the dismissal of Prime Minister Yousuf Raza Gilani by Pakistan’s supreme court, the army is unlikely to take power.

 Nuclear weapons have stopped India and Pakistan from going to war again but their safety cannot be taken for granted.

-Although they made no concrete progress on the issues between them, at least the leaders of India and Pakistan talked.
+Although they made no concrete progress, at least the leaders of India and Pakistan are talking.